Cremation Urn 101

 Eliminating Fears and Myths

 The question has arisen a time or two: Is it dangerous to expose yourself to the cremation ashes of a person who has died of a contagious disease such as AIDS?
-The answer, of course, is no.
+This is a valid cause for concern because communicable diseases can be extremely dangerous, especially those for which there is no cure.
+However, many are not aware that the answer is no, cremation remains do not carry any disease - and below we explain why.

 Scientists such as the late W.E.D Evans of London have taken a matter-of-fact approach to observing and cataloguing exactly what happens during a cremation.
 Experts then study these observation records for a wide variety of useful purposes, most of which are beyond the grasp of the layman.
 For our current quest, which is decidedly a layman’s venture, Evans’ general description of a cremation is probably of greatest value.